 In Vietnam, Wi-Fi is everywhere, from restaurants, cafes, and hotels to roadside eateries.
 Public spots like airports, train stations, or bus terminals also provide free Wi-Fi access.
 However, if you want to maintain continuous connectivity, you can purchase a SIM during your stay.
 Standard packages typically cost around $7 per month, offering 4GB of daily internet usage.
 SIMs are conveniently sold at airports.

-Cost of living in Vietnam
+Cost of traveling in Vietnam